CharlesB91/harry-potter-quiz/README.md

 - Additional features left which would improve the sits capabilities would be to have functionality for the user to enter their username.
 - Finally an area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.
+- Instead of a question counter there would be the golden snitch moving along the screen depnding on which question they are on.

 ## Testing